jpbede/ratiocheck/README.md

 # ratiocheck
-Microservice to check image to content ration of HTML pages
+Microservice to check image to content ratio of HTML pages

-**Please be nice to me, the project is work in progress :)**

 ## Requirements
 When running outside the docker container a Chrome installation is required.